 Although humanity has always lived on Earth, mankind is now space-faring.
-In the 1970s, Princeton physicist Gerard ONeill led two Stanford/NASA Ames Research Center summer studies that supported the feasibility of kilometer-scale orbital cities. ^{1,2} While the Stanford/Ames study established the feasibility of orbital space settlement, they assumed a massive government funded project to build the first one and then pay for it with solar power satellites.
-It has been thirty years since those early studies, no massive government funded project has been initiated and there is no prospect that one will start anytime soon.
+In the 1970s, Princeton physicist Gerard ONeill led two Stanford/NASA Ames Research Center summer studies that supported the feasibility of kilometer-scale orbital cities.^{1,2} While the Stanford/Ames studies established the feasibility of orbital space settlement, they assumed a massive government funded project to build them paying for it with solar power satellites.
+It has been thirty years since those early studies.
+No massive government funded project has been initiated and there is no prospect that one will start anytime soon.
 We need another way.

-Before describing the paths, let's review some of the basics of space settlement:
+Before describing that way, the paths, let's review some of the basics of space settlement.